codewithgauravgupta/notes/README.md

 # About

-This repo is hosted on github pages.
+This repo is hosted on github pages and It's mandatory to keep this repo public.